brucemack/brucemack.github.io/ampersand/asl-audio-levels.md

 ## app_rpt Tune Display

-I've been looking at the `app_rpt` code to try to figure out what "5kHz point" really means in terms of the IAX2 voice data.
-It comes down to counting spaces.
+I've been looking at the `app_rpt` code to try to figure out what "5kHz point" really means in terms of the IAX2 voice data flowing onto the network.
+You can figure this out by counting spaces.

-The meter is driven by a peak amplitude `apeak` which is compted (chan_simpleusb.c) from the minimum `amin` and maximum `amax` 16-bit signed PCM values seen in the sample window:
+The meter is driven by a peak amplitude `apeak` which is compted (`chan_simpleusb.c`) from the minimum `amin` and maximum `amax` 16-bit signed PCM values seen in each sample window:

     apeak = (amax - amin) / 2

-So the `apeak` for a "full swing" audio sample (i.e. maximum possible deviation) would be 32767.
+So the `apeak` value for a "full swing" audio sample (i.e. maximum possible deviation) would be 32767.

-Since the meter is displayed using ASCII art, the `apeak` needs to be converted to a set of = characters that display a bar across the typical 80 column text terminal.
+Since the meter is displayed using ASCII art, the `apeak` value needs to be converted to a set of = characters that display a bar across the typical 80 column text terminal.
 This happens in the `tune_rxdisplay()` function: